agrc/housing-unit-inventory/docs/refactor_notes.md

 ## Extended Parcel Info

-From Assesor.
+From Assessor.
 For Davis, joins between AccountNo and Parcel ID.

 - **class**             The detailed description of the parcel (sf, apartment, mobile home, etc).
 Renamed to parcel_type and used to filter out specific property types, set the SUBTYPEs
 - **des_all**           Copied to NOTE field, used to identify tri/quad parcels